Modern History Playlist

 Fun Facts

-The Congress adopted the tricolour flag (with spinning wheel at center) as the national flag during the Lahore Session (1929).
+The Congress adopted the tricolour flag (with the spinning wheel at the center) as the national flag during the Lahore Session (1929).

 Mains Key Points